BenedettaBen/Supervised-Learning/README.md

 	- Investigation of the results
 	- Outliers inspection
 - Self-Supervised Learning:
-	- Finding of the pretext task: JIGSAW PUZZLE
+	- Pretext task: JIGSAW PUZZLE
 - Comparison of the results

+For additional information about the project the paper is available